Lensovet Theatre: History of the building

 The building was nationalised and maintained by the Soviet government, some renovations and reconstructions of the interiors and facade were done from the 1930s through to the 1980s.
 In 1953, it was named the Lensoviet Academic Theatre (or Leningrad Soviet), and became one of Leningrad's most famous theatres.

-After the collapse of the Soviet Union around 1991, the economic situation changed dramatically and the landmark building became attractive to numerous private businesses and restaurants.
-However, the government still owned the building and continued supporting the company of actors at this location by subsidising the troupe and stage management, and also by funding the interior and exterior restorations during the 2000s.

 The renovated building is owned by the City of Saint Petersburg.
-As of 2020, the ground floor is occupied by two restaurants and a souvenir shop.
-The troupe of actors use the main stage with auditorium for 900 seats, and the small stage with auditorium for 150 seats.
-The company of actors and management are supported by federal budget of Russia through the Russian Ministry of Culture.

 Performances

 The first performance by the company was of the play Mad Money, by A. N. Ostrovsky.
 The troupe was headed by V.E.
 Meyerhold Isaac Kroll.